Acceptance Rate

 Offered Degrees

-WMC offers 47 major programs on-site (in-person class) only.
+WMC offers 49 major programs through online and on-site education where 6 programs are available through distance learning.
 The following table lists the number of programs by offered degree with online class availabilities.

 Award Level | Total Number of Programs | Available Online Class |